bacalhau-project/bacalhau/docs/intro.md

 Understand Bacalhau in 1 minute

-Go to the folder directory that you want to store your job results

-Install the bacalhau client
+Install the bacalhau client:

 ```bash
 curl -sL https://get.bacalhau.org/install.sh | bash
 ```

-Submit a "Hello World" job
+Submit a "Hello World" job:

 ```bash
 bacalhau docker run ubuntu echo Hello World
 ```

+The job runs on the global Bacalhau network.

-Download your result
+Download your result:

 ```bash
 bacalhau get 63d08ff0..... # make sure to use the right job id from the docker run command